leomc1118/engw3302-unit2/README.md

 ### Timeout Timer

 The struct member ```QTimeEvt timeEvt``` is a variable that represents a timeout timer.
 When this timer expires, an event is posted with from within the QP framwork and it sends a timeout signal to the Blinky AO.
-It's up to the Blinky AO on how it wants to handle the timeout signal, but the implementation of the timeout is important in order to keep the QP app going because a complicated system with many AOs will be lefting waiting if an AO that receives a timeout signal isn't handled by that AO.
+It's up to the Blinky AO on how it wants to handle the timeout signal.
+A complicated system with many AOs will be left waiting if an AO that receives a timeout signal and doesn't handle the signal.

 ```
 // Blinky class...